2023 Mississippi lieutenant gubernatorial election: Republican primary

-In campaign ads, speeches, interviews, and social media posts, McDaniel tied Hosemann to the South Jackson Women's Clinic, in attempts to attack Hosemann's record on the issue of abortion.
-According to The Associated Press, the physician who runs the clinic, however, didn't start performing abortions until after Hosemann provided legal services to the clinic.
+Throughout the campaign, McDaniel tied Hosemann to the South Jackson Women's Clinic, in attempts to attack Hosemann's record on the issue of abortion.
+However, the physician who runs the clinic clarified that Hosemann provided periodic legal services from 1977 to 1981, which was before the clinic began performing abortions.
 In response, Hosemann called McDaniel a "pathological liar" and accused him of defamation.

-On August 2, Hosemann accused McDaniel of not living in the district where he votes, saying that "it appears doubtful that he lived in his district, which means he voted illegally."
+Hosemann accused McDaniel of not living in the district where he votes, saying that "it appears doubtful that he lived in his district, which means he voted illegally."
 McDaniel claimed that the allegations are "just [Hosemann] being desperate."
+Hosemann also claimed that McDaniel had violated campaign finance and ethics laws.
+Days before the election, Attorney General Lynn Fitch said she would investigate a PAC run by McDaniel's campaign treasurer, who has a track record of violating Federal Election Commission rules.
+Despite the allegations, Hosemann consistently out-raised McDaniel throughout the campaign.